BadRobots1014/pybase-2026/README.md

 ### E. Access the code

-From Github Desktop, in the top left there will be a tab that says **File** with a dropdown that says **Open in Code**
+From GitHub Desktop, navigate to the Repository menu in the top left (or the button in the main view) and select **Open in Visual Studio Code**.

 ### F. Install Dependencies

-You can run all of these commands in the terminal provided in VSCode to make things most convenient.
+For the code to function, we need to install specific libraries.
+It is best practice to create a **virtual environment** (venv) to isolate these dependencies.
+You can run the following commands in the VS Code terminal.

 #### Windows

 <details>

-The code requires dependencies in order to function.
-The best way is to create a virtual environment for these to live in.
+1. Create the virtual environment:

 ```bash
 py -3.13 -m venv venv/
 ```

-**Every time** you open VSCode you need to tell it where to find all the dependencies.
-You will then get a prefix **(venv)** at the start of your terminal to tell you it is working.
+2. Activate the environment.
+You **must do this every time** you open VS Code.
+You will see a (venv) prefix in your terminal when it is active.

 ```bash
 venv\Scripts\activate
 ```

-Now you need to install the dependencies to this environment so the code will actually work
+3. Install the required robot libraries:

 ```bash
 pip install robotpy[all]